-PSHE/Citizenship GCSE: The Killing of Sophie Lancaster (pt 4/4)
+PSHE/Citizenship GCSE: Black Roses: The Killing of Sophie Lancaster (pt 4/4)

 Black Roses tells the shocking story of how in August 2007, a quiet, 20-year-old vegetarian and pacifist was kicked to death by a gang of teenage thugs in a park in Bacup, Lancashire.
 Sophie Lancaster’s offence?
 Her appearance.
 Both she and her boyfriend Robert Maltby, who was attacked but survived, were goths.

-This video combines the words of Sophie’s traumatised, grieving mother, Sylvia Lancaster (played by Julia Hesmondhalgh), with those of the poet Simon Armitage, to give voice to Sophie (played by Rachel Austin before, during and after the savage attack.
+These four short films combine the words of Sophie’s mother, Sylvia Lancaster (played by Julia Hesmondhalgh), with those of the poet Simon Armitage, to give voice to Sophie (played by Rachel Austin), before, during and after the savage attack.

 This is the last of four clips, and it sees Sophie’s mother, Sylvia, describe the aftermath of the brutal attack.

-This clip could be used to explore themes of personal identity, self-esteem and self-confidence.
+This short film could be used to explore themes of personal identity, self-esteem and self-confidence.

 It could be used highlight the negative effects of stereotypes, prejudice, discrimination and the rights and responsibilities we have, both as individuals and communities.

 This clip forms part of a whole programme and should be watched in order.